jstremme/DATA512-Research/a5/project_plan.md

 - Generate summary statistics about the features in the feature matrix such as means and spread statistics like standard deviation, min, and max.
 - Split the data into train, validation, and test sets.
-- Apply a Lasso logistic regression model to predict liklihood of failing a food inspection using the available categorical and continuous features to examine which features explain a large percentage of variation and are statistically significant in the presence of other features.
+- Apply a Lasso Logistic Regression model to predict liklihood of failing a food inspection using the available categorical and continuous features to examine which features explain a large percentage of variation and are statistically significant in the presence of other features.
 - Apply other ML models such as K-Nearest-Neighbors and tree-based models such as Random Forest to model nonlinear relationships in the data and compare classification accuracy between approaches.
 - I will examine a variety of classification metrics such as precision and recall in addition to raw accuracy to provide a sense for how a classification model could be valuable in practice.